apace7/local_volume_database/docs/source/usage.rst

-Usage & Decription of tables
+Usage & Description of tables
 ============================

 For LVDB users that only want to  use  the combined catalogs/tables, installing the LVDB package is not required and the primary catalogs are located as attachments in the `GitHub release pages <https://github.com/apace7/local_volume_database/releases>`_.